-- One end of the pole must be in contact of the ground at all times.
+- One end of the pole must be in contact with the ground at all times.

-- Game ends when the angle of the pole relative to the ground reaches to the predetermined angle.
-Typically, 30 degrees off the ground.
+- Game ends when the angle of the pole relative to the ground reaches the predetermined angle—typically, thirty degrees off the ground.

 - Due to the aggressiveness, footwear is banned (Did you see the guy get stomped in the face in the YouTube video?
 Ouch…or should I say stinky?)

-- Head gear is also encouraged, to limit the effects of the concussion you’ll most like be getting.
+- Head gear is also encouraged, to limit the effects of the concussion you'll most likely be getting.

-- Hand-to-hand combat is strong discouraged, but I suppose kicking is okay?
+- Hand-to-hand combat is strongly discouraged, but I suppose kicking is okay?

 Botaoshi is famously played during the National Defense Academy of Japan's annual induction ceremony of new cadets.
 Every Spring, the school's four battalions form teams of 150 students each to fight for their battalion's honor in front of a crowd of peers and family.

-Within the defensive group, there exists five important roles:
+Within the defensive group, there exist five important roles: